St. John's Seminary (California): Sexual abuse scandal

-Alumni of St. John were accused in the sexual abuse scandal, which broke into public in the late 20th century, of molesting underaged boys and young men.
-Of the approximately 625 St. John's graduates to be ordained by the Los Angeles Archdiocese between 1950 and 2005, by 2005 65 had been accused in the sexual abuse scandal, reflecting a rate higher than what studies have found for U.S. priests in general.
+Accusations of St. John alumni having molested boys and young men were part of a sexual abuse scandal which broke into public in the late 20th century.
+Of the approximately 625 St. John's graduates to be ordained by the Los Angeles Archdiocese between 1950 and 2005, by 2005 65 had been accused in the scandal, reflecting a rate higher than what studies have found for U.S. priests in general.
 A seminary spokesman noted in November 2005 that California had extended its statute of limitations on molestation lawsuits, making more cases possible for prosecution.
 He suggested that a wave of publicity on molestation by priests had made St. John's graduates targets of such accusations.
 Four days later, the Los Angeles Times ran a letter to the editor from St. John's rector, Helmut A. Hefner.
 He said that substantial reforms had been implemented in the seminary in terms of recruitment and assessment of students.
 He noted that changes had been made; as a result, from 1985 to 2005, only two of the 155 priests ordained at St. John's Seminary for the Los Angeles archdiocese had been accused of sexual misconduct.